wcm-io-devops/ansible-jenkins-facts/README.md

 ## Facts

-The following facts are supplied by the `jenkins-facts` rolen:
+The following facts are supplied by the `jenkins_facts` role:

 * `{{ jenkins_facts_updatecenter }}`
   * Timestamp of last update `updateTimestamp`